Rosmini College: Academic

-New Zealand's national secondary qualification, the National Certificate of Educational Achievement, is offered to all year 11-13 students.
-In 2007 the school obtained pass rates of 83%, 86%, and 81% in Years 11, 12, and 13 respectively, figures well above the national average.
+New Zealand's national secondary qualification, the National Certificate of Educational Achievement, is offered to all year 11–13 students.
+In 2017, in Auckland’s North Shore, the highest NCEA pass rate at level 3 went to Rosmini College with 96 per cent.

 Sports

-Sport is an integral part of Rosmini life, and the school has enjoyed success at regional level in many sports, particularly rugby.
+Sport is an integral part of Rosmini life, and the school has enjoyed success at regional level in many sports, particularly rugby, scoring 20 wins against state-school opponents, Westlake Boys High School in 2013.
+In 1980, the college's senior football team won the National Secondary Schools Football Championship.
 The college's senior basketball team won a New Zealand National Secondary Schools title in 2011, 2017 and 2018.
-In 1980, the college's senior football team won the National Secondary Schools Football Championship.

 Music and performing arts

 The college has purpose-built facilities for the teaching of music and performing arts.
 The school has a small jazz band and choir, in addition to solo performers and rock bands.
-The school also holds drama productions with sister school Carmel College.
+Rosmini also holds drama productions with sister school Carmel College.
+In June 2024, the school's 55-voice Chamber Choir won Gala Concert Performance Award for their Auckland Town Hall performance of Mel Brooks' Men in Tights at the 'The Big Sing', a nationwide choral festival managed by the New Zealand Choral Federation.